Bootstrap

 }

-The name cli.php is not a typo, the configuration can also be written in a PHP file, which returns it as an array.
+The name cli.php is not a typo; configuration can also be written in a PHP file that returns it as an array.

-If items with the same keys appear within configuration files, they will be overwritten or merged in the case of arrays.
-Later included file has a higher priority than the previous one.
-The file in which the includes section is listed has a higher priority than the files included in it.
+If items with the same keys appear in configuration files, they will be overwritten, or in the case of arrays, merged.
+A file included later has higher priority than the previous one.
+The file in which the includes section is listed has higher priority than the files included within it.

 Static Parameters

-Parameters used in configuration files can be defined in the section parameters and also passed (or overwritten) by the addStaticParameters() method (it has alias addParameters()).
-It is important that different parameter values cause the generation of additional DI containers, i.e. additional classes.
+Parameters used in configuration files can be defined in the parameters section and also passed (or overridden) using the addStaticParameters() method (it has an alias addParameters()).
+It is important that different parameter values will cause the generation of additional DI containers, i.e., additional classes.

 $this->configurator->addStaticParameters([